Gurbaksh Singh: Preet Lari

 To share his vision and philosophy of life with others, he started the monthly journal Preet Lari in 1933.
 The journal became so popular that Gurbaksh Singh came to be known as Gurbaksh Singh Preet Lari, although he himself never used this suffix as an author.
-During Gurbaksh Singh's lifetime, from the 1950s his son Navtej Singh, a well-known writer himself, started co-editing the journal with his father and remained its editor until his own death in 1981.
-After the death of Navtej Singh, his son Sumit Singh aka Shammi and Shammi's wife Poonam continued to run the magazine.
+During Gurbaksh Singh's lifetime, from the 1950s, his son Navtej Singh, a well-known writer himself, started co-editing the journal with his father and remained its editor until his own death in 1981.
+After the death of Navtej Singh, his son Sumit Singh, aka Shammi, and Shammi's wife Poonam continued to run the magazine.
 Shammi was killed by Sikh fundamentalists as he wrote against extremism.
-The magazine is now run by Poonam Singh who is the editor and Rati Kant Singh, Shammi's younger brother and husband to Poonam Singh.
-Gurbaksh Singh's son Hirday Paul Singh edited "Bal Sandesh" the special children's magazine in Punjabi, also started by Sardar Gurbaksh Singh.
+The magazine is now run by Poonam Singh, who is the editor, and Rati Kant Singh, Shammi's younger brother and husband to Poonam Singh.
+Gurbaksh Singh's son Hirday Paul Singh edited "Bal Sandesh," the special children's magazine in Punjabi, also started by Sardar Gurbaksh Singh.

-The journal Preet Lari carried translations, interpretations of western thought, trends as well as sought to reinvent indigenous institutions in the same,i.e., modern light.
+The journal Preet Lari carried translations and interpretations of Western thought, trends, as well as sought to reinvent indigenous institutions in the same, i.e., modern light.